UPDATE: Reconceptualizing Evolution as an Instance of Development.

 Evolution coming to be seen as a process that depends on endogenous factors as much as does development raises the challenge of applying the new understanding.
 What might it say about evolution on exoplanets?
 Theorists of evolution should have something predictive to say about questions such as these: Given an Earth-size planet in some solar system's "habitable zone," i.e., at the requisite distance from the system's central star, or sun, and which planet finds itself steward of viruses and bacteria, what exogenous contingencies will influence the descent of phenotypes and to what extent and in which directions?
 And to what extent will endogenous physiology influence the descent of phenotypes and to what extent and in which directions?
 Although, such predictions might soon be forthcoming.

-For its part, the star larvae hypothesis predicts that on exoplanets endogenous gene regulatory networks will generate phenotypes along the lines of the types of body plans that have evolved on Earth.
-The "tree of life" on exoplanets that bear complex life will include essentially the same major divisions, classes, orders, and phyla as those seen on Earth and probably a few platypus-like oddball assemblies as well.
+For its part, the star larvae hypothesis predicts that on exoplanets endogenous gene regulatory networks will generate phenotypes along the lines of the types of body plans that have developed on Earth.
+The "tree of life" on exoplanets that bear complex life will include essentially the same major divisions, classes, orders, and phyla as those of Earth and probably a few platypus-like oddball assemblies as well.
 Incorporating the assertions of panspermia, the star larvae hypothesis assumes that diverse planets will share in the "universal genome."

 Two: Development, or ontogeny, typically is characterized as advancing through the stages of a life cycle, with the post-reproductive adult occupying the terminal stage.
 If evolution is an instance of development, then what is the adult form of the organism that's developing?
 And what events constitute a complete reproductive life-cycle of that organism?